 The primary and secondary synchronization signals are transmitted over the centre 72 sub-carriers in the first and sixth subframe of each frame.

 Neighbour-cell search is based on the same downlink signals as initial cell search.

+5.1.7.3A Cell search for NB-IoT

+NB-IoT is based on following signals transmitted in the downlink: the primary and secondary narrowband synchronization signals.
+The narrowband primary synchronization sequence is transmitted over 11 sub-carriers and the narrowband secondary synchronization sequence is transmitted over 12 sub-carriers in the NB-IoT carrier.

 5.1.8 Physical layer measurements definition